metalsmith/metalsmith.io/src/index.md

 $ npm install metalsmith
 ```

 The package exposes both a [JavaScript API](https://github.com/segmentio/metalsmith#api), and [CLI](https://github.com/segmentio/metalsmith#cli) in case you're used to that type of workflow from other static site generators.
-To see how they're used check out the [examples](https://github.com/segmentio/metalsmith/tree/master/examples).
+To see how they're used check out the [examples](https://github.com/segmentio/metalsmith/tree/master/examples) or [the walkthrough](./step-by-step).

 ---